About Cortland County

 - Walk-in requests for recent arrest information can often be accommodated at the Sheriff's Office records division during regular business hours, Monday through Friday.

-The City of Cortland County Police Department, located at 25 Court Street, Cortland area, NY 13045, provides law enforcement services within city limits and can be reached for Smaller municipalities may have their own departments or contract with the Sheriff's Office for coverage.
+The City of Cortland County Police Department, located at 25 Court Street, Cortland, NY 13045, provides law enforcement services within city limits and can be contacted through the office’s website.
+Smaller municipalities may have their own departments or contract with the Sheriff's Office for coverage.
 Arrest records in Cortland County are considered public information under New York's Freedom of Information Law (FOIL), codified as Public Officers Law Article 6, Sections 84-90.
 The New York State Division of Criminal Justice Services (DCJS) also maintains criminal history records, though access to these sealed records requires fingerprint-based background checks for employment or licensing purposes.

 Criminal, Arrest & Jail Records